Homechurch leadership.alignment.culture doesn't happen by accident.

 If that sounds like your kind of conversation, welcome.

-Now please, for the love of all that is holy, let’s go build something that lasts longer than a sermon series graphic.
+Now please, let’s go build something that lasts longer than a sermon series graphic.

 dc.